Philosophy of sex

 Philosophy of sex is an aspect of applied philosophy involved with the study of sex and love.
 It includes both ethics of phenomena such as prostitution, rape, sexual harassment, sexual identity, the age of consent, homosexuality, and conceptual analysis of more universal questions such as "what is sex?"
 It also includes matters of sexuality and sexual identity and the ontological status of gender.
 Leading contemporary philosophers of sex include Alan Soble, Judith Butler, and Raja Halwani.

+Overview

 Contemporary philosophy of sex is sometimes informed by Western feminism.
 Issues raised by feminists regarding gender differences, sexual politics, and the nature of sexual identity are important questions in the philosophy of sex.